mdoesburg/spotlight/docs/usage/rules.md

 }
 ```

+### List Notation

-Alternatively, rules can be specified as lists of rules:
+Alternatively to the string notation, rules can be specified as lists of rules:

 ```python
 rules = {